Mick Jagger: 1970s

 In 1970, Jagger bought Stargroves, a manor house and estate near East Woodhay in Hampshire.
 The Rolling Stones and several other bands recorded there using the Rolling Stones Mobile Studio.
 (Note: Led Zeppelin used the mobile studio to record material for the albums Physical Graffiti and Houses of the Holy.
 Dire Straits, Lou Reed, Bob Marley, Horslips, Fleetwood Mac, Bad Company, Status Quo, Iron Maiden, and Wishbone Ash, all recorded in the mobile studio.
 The Who recorded "Won't Get Fooled Again" in Stargroves.
 The Rolling Stones Mobile Studio was used to record the Deep Purple song "Smoke on the Water".
 The lyrics to the song, which Deep Purple had not intended to release, mention the mobile studio and were intended as a joke about it almost burning to the ground from a nearby fire.
 To rescue the mobile from the fire started by a flare gun, the Stones' crew had to smash a window and release the parking brake to roll it out of the way.
 Deep Purple referred to it as the "Rolling truck Stones thing" in the song.
 The Deep Purple lyrics, "We all came out to Montreux ... to make records with a mobile", reference the incident.
 The mobile is currently owned by the National Music Centre.)
 In 1970, Nicolas Roeg's film Performance, produced in 1968 and featuring Jagger, was released.
-In the film, Jagger plays the role of Turner, a reclusive rock star.
-Keith Richards's girlfriend Anita Pallenberg also appeared in the film.
+In the film, Jagger plays Turner, a reclusive rock star.
+Richards's girlfriend Anita Pallenberg also appears in the film.

 During a 1970 concert in Paris, Jagger called for the release of imprisoned French Maoists.

 Jagger and the rest of the Rolling Stones moved to Southern France as tax exiles in early 1971 to avoid paying a 93 per cent supertax imposed by Harold Wilson's Labour government on the country's top earners.
 Jagger moved into a chateau near Biot in April 1971, days before the new tax year.
-After the band's acrimonious split with their second manager, Allen Klein, in 1971, and Richards's heroin addiction, Jagger assumed control of the band's business affairs, leading to feuds between Jagger and Richards.
-Jagger has managed the group ever since, with Prince Rupert Loewenstein acting as business adviser and financial manager from 1968 until 2007.
+After the band's acrimonious split with its second manager, Allen Klein, in 1971, and Richards's heroin addiction, Jagger took control of the band's business affairs, leading to feuds between him and Richards.
+Jagger has managed the group ever since, with Prince Rupert Loewenstein acting as business adviser and financial manager from 1968 to 2007.

-Jagger and the rest of the band changed their look and style as the 1970s progressed.
-While in France, Jagger learned to play guitar and contributed guitar parts for songs on Sticky Fingers (1971) and the Stones' subsequent albums except Dirty Work in 1986.
-For the Rolling Stones' highly publicised 1972 American tour, Jagger wore glam-rock clothing and glitter makeup on stage.
-Their interest in the blues had been made manifest on the 1972 album Exile on Main St. Music critic Russell Hall described Jagger's emotional singing on the gospel-influenced "Let It Loose", which appears on Exile on Main St., as the singer's best vocal achievement.
+Jagger and the rest of the band changed their look and style during the 1970s.
+In France, Jagger learned to play guitar and contributed guitar parts for songs on Sticky Fingers (1971) and the Stones' subsequent albums except Dirty Work.
+On the Stones' highly publicised 1972 US tour, Jagger wore glam-rock clothing and glitter makeup onstage.
+Their interest in the blues was manifest on the 1972 album Exile on Main St. Music critic Russell Hall called Jagger's emotional singing on the gospel-influenced "Let It Loose", which appears on Exile on Main St., Jagger's best vocal achievement.